SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

          - *Weight*: A number indicating the relative importance of the node.
 The higher the number, the more important the node, which determines where it is displayed in the graph (depending on the layout settings).

-         - *Shape*: Select a different shape in the drop-down box to customize the node shape.
+         - *Shape*: Select a different shape in the dropdown box to customize the node shape.
 By default, no shape is used.
-You can also select *Custom* in the drop-down box in order to get additional options that allow you to create a fully customized shape instead of one of the available presets.
-Click the circle to the right of the drop-down box to select a custom color for the shape.
+You can also select *Custom* in the dropdown box in order to get additional options that allow you to create a fully customized shape instead of one of the available presets.
+Click the circle to the right of the dropdown box to select a custom color for the shape.

          - *Visual*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
 Choose whether to show an icon or custom image within the node shape.